kharchenkolab/pagoda2/vignettes/pagoda2.walkthrough.md

 ![plot of chunk unnamed-chunk-14](figure/unnamed-chunk-14-1.png)

-There are many alternative ways of proceeding with the downstream analysis.
-Below we’ll use the simplest, default scenario, where we first reduce the dataset dimensions by running PCA, and then move into k-nearest neighbor graph space for clustering and visualization calculations.
-First, the PCA reduction.
-Depending on the complexity of the dataset you are analysing you may want to adjust the nPcs parameter.
+Now that the variance of the gene expression is on a comparable scale, there are many alternative ways of proceeding with the downstream analysis.
+Below we’ll use the simplest default scenario, whereby we first reduce the dataset dimensions by running PCA, and then move into the k-nearest neighbor (KNN) graph space for clustering and visualization calculations.

+First, we generate the PCA reduction.
+Depending on the complexity of the dataset you are analyzing, you may want to adjust the parameter `nPcs`.

 ```r